seznam/SuperiorMySqlpp/README.md

 ## Build
  - This is header only library therefore no build step is required

+## Compiler flags
+Because MariaDB has some nuances from MySQL behavior, you may need pass some additional compiler flags:

+- `TIMESTAMP_UNSIGNED_BINARY_TYPE`
+	- It changes internal representation of TIMESTAMP type from BINARY (MySQL) to UNSIGNED BINARY (MariaDB)
+- `TIMESTAMP_IGNORE_SIGN_VALIDATION`
+	- It disables unsigned/signed validation for TIMESTAMP type only

 ## Test
  - Tests require docker(>=1.5.0) for running mysql instances with testing data
 ```bash